emard/ulx3s-bin/README.md

     C20: 3.3V

 Powered but unprogrammed FPGA chip should not generate any heat noticeable by touch of a finger.
+Unprogrammed board should draw about 50mA from US1.